-Turks start the day with tea, not coffee so that ‘Turkish Tea’ has an important role in our lives.
+We, Turks love to start the day with tea, not with coffee so that ‘Turkish Tea’ has an important role in our lives.
 Do you feel so full after a meal?
 Brew some tea.
 Is your friend on her way to you?
 Brew some tea.
 You may ask yourself why on earth a recipe blog is sharing Tea recipe.
 We can discuss this, but let me brew some tea.

 The Story of Tea

 Turks have met the tea very late.
 It first came to Turkey around the early 1900s by the Chinese merchants and then it spread very rapidly.
 At that time Turkish coffee shop culture was also spreading and Tea started to sell at every coffee shop around Turkey.
 During my research; I have found the below picture which shows men are holding tea and hookah at an Ottoman period coffee shop.

 Mustafa Kemal ATATURK (Father of the Turks and the greatest leader of all time) has noticed a very important thing at that period.
 He noticed that tea started to be an important part of socializing and Turkish people liked to drink it, however, it was an imported product and the price started to increase day by day.
 He requested research from the Ministry of Agriculture to find the best suitable location to grow tea in Turkey borders.
 After researches concluded, it has been decided to plant tea seeds at Rize city because it has the best weather conditions to grow tea.
-Let’s brew some tea!!.
+This is how the tea got into our lives.

 - 7 cups water